MattBrown88/Pump-it-Up-XGBoost-Ensemble/README.md

 Feature Selection
 The original data set contained 40 variables.
 I reduced it down to 26 variables by removing variables that were similar/duplicates of other variables.

+Feature Engineering
+For the construction_year and gps_height I used the median of them to replace the 0 values.

+I first built a model using all of the available variables.
+I then removed variables that were duplicates and tested the model to understand how it changed the performance.
+I also used the xgb.importance function to understand the variable’s influence on the model.

+I used an ensemble of XGBoost 11 XGBoost models only updating the random seed for each iteration.
+This turned out to be more accurate than a single XGBoost model with a large number of iterations and a low eta (learning rate).